Hepatitis C (cont.)

 Ribavirin also accumulates in the testicles and ovaries and causes birth defects in animals.
 Although no birth defects have been reported in humans as yet, both men and women should use contraceptive measures to avoid pregnancy during and for at least six months after ribavirin treatment.

-The side effects of direct acting antivirals have better and more tolerable side effects.
+The side effects of direct acting antivirals have fewer and more tolerable.
 The most common and significant side effects of direct acting antivirals include:

 Boceprevir (Victrelis) also may cause (in the addition to the above):